NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

 Model Training
 ~~~~~~~~~~~~~~~

-If the user wishes to further train the pretrained model that is bundled with this module, or train a separate model from scratch, using custom data; the folder structure shown in `Input Data Format for Training and Testing`_ shall be strictly followed.
+If the user wishes to further train the pretrained floor detection model that is bundled with this module, or train a separate model by finetuning an EfficientDet model already trained on COCO 2017 detection
+datasets, using custom data; the folder structure shown in `Input Data Format for Training and Testing`_ shall be strictly followed.
 Model training is performed using `train.py
-<brails/modules/Number_of_Floor_Detector/train.py>`_.
+</train.py>`_.

 Following is an comprehensive list of the available command line parameters.
 The user may also use the ``train.py --help`` syntax to view a brief version of the list below.